Today is International Women’s Day – a global celebration of the social, economic, cultural, and political achievements of women.

 Jehina Malik made history when she became the first every bodybuilder who has been vegan since birth to be awarded a Pro Card by IFBB.

-But Malik’s compassion is as admirable as her strength, she told Great Vegan Athletes: “ I never was curious or wanted to change my lifestyle as animals, in my opinion, were not meant to be eaten, animals never been a food choice to me.
+But Malik’s compassion is as admirable as her strength.
+She told Great Vegan Athletes: “ I never was curious or wanted to change my lifestyle as animals, in my opinion, were not meant to be eaten.
+Animals have never been a food choice to me.

-“What motivates me to continue being vegan is proving to the world that you can be strong and healthy without eating animals.
+“What motivates me is proving to the world that you can be strong and healthy without eating animals.
 I’m living proof!”

 7. Genesis Butler